toplap-cat/iclc-memories-2023/niklas-reppel-paper-chair-two.md

 * and in some cases, reviewers that can assess all of these.

-It's not always easy to find these people, especially people who are not an integral part of the community.
+It's not always easy to find these people, especially people who are not an integral part of the community (or better, people who aren't submitting anything to the conference themselves).

-The community is small and you'll have people who both submit their own entries and review other entries.
+The community is small and you'll likely have people who both submit their own entries and review other entries.
 The situation isn't ideal, but hasn't lead to major problems so far.